Crawfish Etouffee

 Directions

 1. In a large cast-iron or other heavy skillet, melt butter; stir in flour.
 Cook and stir over low heat until mixture is a caramel-colored paste, about 20 minutes.
 Add the celery, pepper and onions; stir until coated.
-Add the broth, water, parsley, tomato paste, bay leaf, salt, pepper and cayenne pepper.
+Add the broth, parsley, tomato paste, bay leaf, salt, pepper and cayenne pepper.
 Bring to a boil.

 2. Reduce heat; cover and simmer, 30 minutes, stirring occasionally.
 Discard bay leaf.
 Add crawfish and heat through.
 Serve with rice.